matthewvanhoutte/certbot-plugin-gandi-aws/README.md

 This is a plugin for [Certbot](https://certbot.eff.org/) that uses the Gandi LiveDNS API to allow [Gandi](https://www.gandi.net/) customers to prove control of a domain name.
+This is an alteration of that produced by Michael Porter and Yohann Leon allowing the user to store API details using AWS System Manager (Parameter Store).

 ## Usage